Rellyso/rellyso/README.md

 - 🌱 currently learning: React.js, Node.js, Postgres, Javascript
 - 👯 I'm looking to collaborate with the community
 - 🤔 I’m looking for help with React.js
-- ⚡ Fun fact: sometimes I laugh at things I shouldn't (not badly) hahaha
+- ⚡ Fun fact: everyone thinks I'm quiet, until they start talking about something that I really like haha

 I am always available to chat or help.
 Contact me: